 Board of Directors

 Urban Innovations is Chicago’s premier developer and operator of office lofts committed to preserving affordable senior housing through the purchase, revitalization, professional management and long-term ownership or existing low-income senior properties.
-Mr. Conant is the former President of the Board of Directors of the River North Association.
+Howard is the former President of the Board of Directors of the River North Association.

 Office Director, Pennoni